Mixed precision multigrid with smoothing based on incomplete Cholesky factorization: Introduction

 Motivated by these questions, we present a formulation and finite precision error analysis of the V-cycle method with general assumptions on the smoothers and the coarsest-level solver.
 Rather than assuming that the smoothers and the coarsest-level solver are applied in a certain precision, we impose assumptions on the finite precision errors resulting from their applications.
 This enables us to consider also mixed precision smoothers and coarsest-level solvers.
 The derived bound on the finite precision error gives insight into how the finite precision errors from the individual parts of the V-cycle may affect the overall finite precision error.
+The results are valid for both geometric and algebraic multigrid provided that the matrices on the coarse levels satisfy the Galerkin condition.
 We further formulate a mixed precision IC smoothing routine and present a bound on the finite precision error resulting from its application.
 We assume that the triangular problems are solved using substitution.
-We do not take into account the finite precision errors occurring when computing the IC factorization.
-The results imply that in certain settings the precisions used for applying the IC smoothing could be significantly lower than the precision used for computing the residual, restriction, prolongation, and correction on the concrete level.
+The analysis does not include the finite precision errors occurring when computing the IC factorization.
+The results imply that in certain settings the precision used for applying the IC smoothing could be significantly lower than the precision used for computing the residual, restriction, prolongation, and correction on a given level.
 We test the theoretical results and performance of the presented methods through a series of numerical experiments.
 We solve systems coming from finite element (FE) discretization of the Poisson equation.
 We run experiments with simulated floating point arithmetics in MATLAB using the Advanpix toolbox \cite{advanpix} as well as experiments performed on GPUs using the Ginkgo library \cite{ginkgo,Ginkgo2024}.